Data Law Navigator | United Kingdom

 - Thresholds appear to only capture most important organisations

-- An organisation that provides a digital service in the United Kingdom where the head office for that provider is in the UK or that provider has nominated a representative who is established in the UK and will include:
+- An organisation that provides a digital service in the UK where the head office for that provider is in the UK or that provider has nominated a representative who is established in the UK and will include:

 - search engines